SimonCahill/isotp-c/README.md

 In some cases, it is required that a static library be used instead of a shared library. isotp-c supports this also, via options.

+> ![NOTE] This option is enabled by default when building using MSVC.

 Either pass `-Disotpc_STATIC_LIBRARY=ON` via command-line or `set(isotpc_STATIC_LIBRARY ON CACHE BOOL "Enable static library for isotp-c")` in your CMakeLists.txt and the library will be built as a static library (`*.a|*.lib`) for your project to include.

 #### Use of multiple CAN interfaces